I am a data scientist at Uptake in Chicago. This website is primarily about the research I carried out during my

 I have a Ph.D. in History and Philosophy of Science and an MA in Statistics, both from the University of Pittsburgh.
 My research academic addressed questions about the proper use and interpretation of statistical methods.

-For instance, one question I addressed is whether our statistical methods should take into account facts about why an experiment ended when it did.
+One question I addressed is whether our statistical methods should take into account facts about why an experiment ended when it did.
 Consider, for instance, a case in which a pharmaceutical company watches the data from a drug trial as it comes in and ends the trial as soon as it produces a nominally statistically significant result in favor of the claim that the drug is effective.
 It might seem that we should be more reluctant to accept the claim that the drug is effective on the basis of this trial than in a parallel case in which the same data are produced but the sample size is fixed in advance.
 On the other hand, there is something odd about this idea.
 I have described two hypothetical scenarios that produce exactly the same data.
-The only difference between the two scenarios is a difference in the intentions of the drug company about when to end the trial, which turns out to make no difference to when the trial actually ends.
+The only difference between the two scenarios is a difference in the intentions of the drug company about when to end the trial which turns out to make no difference to when the trial actually ends.
 It is hard to see how this ineffectual difference in intentions could make a difference to the evidential import of the data, and if it doesn’t make a difference to the evidential import of the data, then it is hard to see why it should affect our willingness to accept the conclusion that the drug is effective.